Hirriririir/MG_predictive_tool/README.md

 # MG_predictive_tool

-A machine learning based tool for predicting short-term clinical outcome of myasthenia gravis
+A machine-learning-based tool for predicting short-term clinical outcomes of myasthenia gravis

 ![image](https://user-images.githubusercontent.com/74590379/219355840-d3b599b6-f6ba-4a69-a114-023a08afe5f6.png)